pawellasota/todo-flask-python/README.md

     $ pip install flask-sqlalchemy

+* virtualenv(optional) - enables multiple side-by-side installations of Python, one for each project.

+    $ sudo apt-get install python-virtualenv

 #Getting Started

 To get started, you'll want to first clone this GitHub repository locally:

     $ git clone https://github.com/CodecoolKrakow20161/python-flask-todo-pawellasota

-Install virtualenv(optional) - enables multiple side-by-side installations of Python, one for each project.

-    $ sudo apt-get install python-virtualenv

 In case of problems with database or you just want to return to default data (in /db/db.sqlite):
 Create database 'db' in SQLite3, then import sql database from sql file located at /db/script.sql